RalfEggert/zend-expressive-tutorial/doc/book/part3.md

 Every data storage you want to create should implement this storage interface.
-Besides a relational database you could build a storage to use a web service in the backend, store all date into the file system if needed or use a Non-SQL database.
+Besides a relational database you could build a storage to use a web service in the backend, store all data into the file system if needed or use a Non-SQL database.

 ## Create a table gateway